 Thame is in a lovely setting with its gentle pastures, rambling alleys, small artists’ community, and even a yak farm.
 The 14th-century Monastery, located 200 meters on a rocky ridge, overlooks this lovely village.
 You can hike to the Monastery to witness fragile Thankas (traditional Buddhist paintings) and murals.

-The other option is to stay low, visit the yak farm or some local homes, or head to the wide valley to the Tibet border to view the Nangpa La and Cho Oyu.
+The other option is to stay low, visit the yak farm or local homes, or head to the wide valley to the Tibet border to view the Nangpa La and Cho Oyu.

 Trek from Thame to Kongde (4,250m)

 This will be the most challenging uphill climb of this trip.
 We will set off on a narrow trail picking out of the valley, gradually ascending towards the crest of Kongde.
 The Sherpas used this trail to move in and out of the Khumbu valley in the past.
-It was neglected in the 1950s when mountaineering expeditions forged a broader trail from Lukla.
+However, it was neglected in the 1950s when mountaineering expeditions forged a broader path from Lukla.

 It has been redeveloped into a delightful pathway through the forest, then picked a line onto the open shrub field at Mount Kongde.

 It will probably just us, the wildlife, and the most incredible views of Mount Everest, Lhotse, Nuptse, and Ama Dablam.
 This seven-and-a-half-hour hike is the high point of this trip.